Our Doctor's Videos

 The MCL is a ligament on the inside of the knee to prevent the knee from bending inward.
 A force or sudden shift in movement can result in a knee injury.
 Rest, anti-inflammatory medication and icing can help heal the injury.
 It is also recommended that you follow up with

-Dr. Mark Adickes: What is the PCL?
+Dr. Mark Adickes: What is the ACL?

 By Mark Adickes, M.D.